Types of Dust Collector Filter Bags

 Normal maximum continuous operating temperature is 180°F. Used mostly on shaker-type collectors, general applications include cleaning rooms, atmospheric air cleaning, woodworking applications, cement & rock products, and other general applications handling ambient air.
 Chemical resistance is poor, and flammability is high.
 Cotton filters offer good chemical resistance in dry, ambient conditions and are not recommended where mineral acids and oxidizing agents are present.
 These filters offer good resistance to both flex and flat abrasion.
 Cotton has excellent clean-down where static charge tends to hold dust cake on other fibers.
 Cotton is available with a flame-retardant finish.

 Cotton Sateen (special woven stitch)

 Call for availability information

 Normal maximum continuous operating temperature is 275°F. Polyester felts offer very good resistance to chemicals, abrasion, and dry heat degradation.
-They offer excellent dimensional stability and are the most common type of filter bag used today.
-Polyester are good for dry heat applications and are superior to other synthetics with the exception of Nomex® (Aramid) and Teflon® in this regard.
+They offer excellent dimensional stability and are the most common filter bag used today.
+Polyester is good for dry heat applications and are superior to other synthetics, with the exception of Nomex® (Aramid) and Teflon® in this regard.
 Polyester is not a good choice for moist heat and subject to hydrolytic degradation under certain circumstances.
 Polyester offers good resistance to most mineral and organic acids except high concentration of nitric, sulfuric, and carbolic acids.
 It has good resistance to weak alkalis and moderate resistance to strong alkalis at low temperature.
 Polyester also has good resistance to most oxidizing agents and excellent to most organic solvents.
 It is not recommended for some phenolic compounds.
 Not recommend for high concentration of strong alkalis at high temperatures.

 See also: Duo-Density Polyester (DDPE) / High Efficiency Micro Denier Polyester (SlyHE)